 No musical or mindfulness experience needed.

-For more information, contact Community Chords Music Therapist, Veronica Andreassen-Barker.
+For more information, contact Community Chords Program Director and Music Therapist, Veronica Andreassen-Barker.

 Tuning In is made possible by a grant from the American Orchestras’ Futures Fund, a program of the League of American Orchestras made possible by the generous support of the Ann and Gordon Getty Foundation.